Controller Classes

 To keep your code organized, it is highly recommended to use controller or action classes.
 By separating your code in this way, you can easily see a list of the endpoints that a Sprinkle defines by looking at its route definitions.
 The implementation can then be tucked away in separate files.

 Controller or Action?
 Controller and Action classes are basically the same thing.
-The only difference is an Action handles one specific action (route) per class, while a Controller can handles many actions or routes.
+The only difference is an Action handles one specific action (route) per class, while a Controller can handle many actions or routes.
 In other words, a controller class is composed of several actions, with one method per route.
-In this guide, we often use the term Controller for both implementation for simplicity, but we highly recommend you use the "one action = one class" method.
+In this guide, we often use the term Controller for both implementations for simplicity, but we highly recommend you use the "one action = one class" method.

 Defining Controller Classes